What is Alternative Dispute Resolution?

 Mediation is an even less formal alternative to litigation.
-Mediators are trained in negotiations and bring opposing parties together to attempt to work out an agreement.
-Mediation is used for cases as diverse as juvenile felonies and federal government negotiations with Native American tribes.
+Mediators work exclusively as third party neutral facilitators, trying to bring opposing parties together to attempt to work out an agreement.
+Mediation is used for cases as diverse as divorce and family law disputes and federal government negotiations with Native American tribes.
 Mediation also has become a method for resolving disputes between investors and stock brokers.

 In the collaborative process, the parties each retain their own counsel, but agree at the beginning of the process to work with each other (and with their attorneys) to resolve all matters without the intervention of the courts.
 Frequently, the parties to a collaborative approach will agree on third party experts (family counselors or financial planners in divorce cases, for example), and will defer to the judgment of those experts with respect to some of the issues involved.
 If, for any reason, the parties cannot resolve all matters without court intervention, they must retain new counsel to represent them in any proceedings before a judge and jury.

 Over the past year, you’ve probably read or heard something about “executive privilege.”
 It’…Read More 17 Aug 2018, Friday

 A few years ago, the comedian John Oliver mocked the dense language that many tech companies employ…Read More 02 Aug 2018, Thursday